sirdavy/CV/README.md

 * This involved general admin as a runner; searching video archives, finding contributors as a researcher; setting up VTs and contributing to creative meetings as a producer.

 ## ✨ Skills
 * **Creative Thinker** - *That's half an hour of my life I'll never get back.* It's a well-used phrase, and it went through my head right after being cut off while on hold to the bank.
 But it made me think; what if you could get a temporal refund on all the time-sucks in your life?
 Jump to a year later, and it is now the premise of a podcast I've created for Audible.
-Btween that first thought and the recording, however, there has been a lot of creative heavy-lifting - fleshing out the format, writing up and designing a pitch deck, making changes after feedback.
+Between that first thought and the recording, however, there has been a lot of creative heavy-lifting - fleshing out the format, writing up and designing a pitch deck, making changes after feedback.
 Keeping you mind open to ideas is one thing but getting down to the nitty-gritty creative work of writing and rewriting is something I'm very comfortable with.

 * **Communicator** - I write scripts and devise television show formats for a living but I also have to sell, or pitch, these ideas face-to-face with producers and commissioners.
 With this experience I feel confident in saying that not only do I have good written and verbal skills I also know how to read the room and articulate often complex ideas in a persuasive manner.